MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-migrate-customer-data.md

 ---
 title: Migrate Customer Data
-description: You can migrate existing customer data from an existing system to Business Central using RapidStart Services - or just enter it directly into the company.
+description: You can migrate existing customer data from an existing system to Business Central using an assisted setup guide.
+Alternatively, use Excel and RapidStart Services.
-author: SorenGP
+author: edupont04
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.form: 1799, 1807, 8632, 1800, 1340
+ms.search.form: 1799, 1807, 8632, 1800, 1340, 8614, 8615
 ms.date: 02/18/2022
 ms.author: edupont
-ms.openlocfilehash: f339e5c878d64cb243c34c97f6711629389bfa0e
+ms.openlocfilehash: 492ec993dfbf33f90fc601b1d6f8f27319ee39c9
-ms.sourcegitcommit: cdb57f14960f58b1d36a1b373fbf35dfed5fad9e
+ms.sourcegitcommit: 8a12074b170a14d98ab7ffdad77d66aed64e5783
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 02/23/2022
+ms.lasthandoff: 03/31/2022
-ms.locfileid: "8335386"
+ms.locfileid: "8515735"
 ---
 # <a name="migrate-customer-data"></a>Migrate Customer Data

-You can migrate existing customer data from an existing ERP system to [!INCLUDE[prod_short](includes/prod_short.md)] using the data migration tools of RapidStart Services.
-You can use Excel files as the data carrier.
-You can also manually move the data by entering it directly in the company.
-Alternatively, you can use the **Cloud Migration** guide help you move data.
-For more information, see [Migrate Data](/dynamics365/business-central/dev-itpro/administration/migrate-data) in the admin content.
+You can migrate existing customer data from an existing ERP system to [!INCLUDE[prod_short](includes/prod_short.md)] online using the cloud migration process for supported versions.
+Alternatively, you can migrate to [!INCLUDE [prod_short](includes/prod_short.md)] on-premises using the data migration tools of RapidStart Services, and then switch to the cloud.
+For more information, see [Migrate On-Premises Data to Business Central Online](/dynamics365/business-central/dev-itpro/administration/migrate-data) in the admin content (English only).

+In this article, we look at the configuration files that you can export from and import into [!INCLUDE [prod_short](includes/prod_short.md)].
+The content was written with on-premises deployments in mind.

 > [!NOTE]
 > Fields of type Blob cannot be exported/imported using Excel.